xxh0523/Py_PSNODE/README.md

 3. Develop more general modules.

 4. Improve performance of the general module and the trained models.
-The loop function in Python is way too time-consuming.

 # References
 [1] **T. Xiao**, Y. Chen*, T. He, and H. Guan, “Neural ODE and DAE Modules for Power System Dynamic Component Modeling,” [arxiv](https://arxiv.org/abs/2110.12981).